One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: A Benchmark Evolving Framework

-To capture the complexity of real-world user dialogues while enhance the controllability of the generation process, our data synthesis pipeline is grounded in a core principle: the deconstruction of a user query.

-Specifically, we model a user query $q_t$ at turn $t$ as a tuple $(\mathcal{U}_t, s_t)$, consisting of a structured, underlying \textbf{user intention} $\mathcal{U}_t$ and a natural language \textbf{surface form} $s_t$.
-The intention $\mathcal{U}_t$ is precisely specified and controlled by a proposed \textbf{three-layer tracking mechanism}, providing an unambiguous ground truth that ensures the validity of our evaluation.
-In contrast, the surface form $s_t$ is stochastically generated to capture linguistic diversity, which can be treated $s_t$ as a random sample from a language model $P_{\text{LLM}}$:
+We model a user query $q_t$ at turn $t$ as a tuple $(\mathcal{U}_t, s_t)$.
+The structured intention $\mathcal{U}_t$ is precisely managed by the {three-layer tracking mechanism}, providing an unambiguous ground truth that ensures the validity of the evaluation.
+On top of it, the surface form $s_t$ is stochastically generated to capture linguistic diversity with a query synthesis agent, mimicking real users with various styles.

-This separation allows a single, well-defined intention $\mathcal{U}_t$ to be realized through a multitude of diverse and natural expressions, mimicking real-world user communication while maintaining rigorous control for evaluation.